t-asano/tinyviewplus/README.md

 ### macOS

 1. Download a zip file from [Release page](https://github.com/t-asano/tinyviewplus/releases).

+2. Remove extended file attribute from zip file on the "Terminal" app.
+    - $ xattr -cr ~/Downloads/tinyviewplus_*_macos64bit.zip
+    - It is absolutely reuired on macOS Catalina.
-2. Extract it and place its contents in the "Application" folder.
+3. Extract zip file and place app file in the "Application" folder.
     - If you place it anywhere else, functions that writing to file will not work correctly.
     ![install_mac.png](docs/img/install_mac.png)